GLK89/winc-react-project-recipe-app/README.md

 ---

-This is a React application built as part of my Front-End Development course at Winc Academy.
+This is a React application built as part of my Full Stack Development course at Winc Academy.

 ## 📌 Features